 Seeger reported that theft was the most frequent cause of regulatory violations.
 Luckily, the thieves generally are not concerned with the content: “The thieves are not after the information in the laptop, but they‘re after the laptop,” said Seeger.

-Notably, Susan McAndrew of the OCR mentioned in the press release that it was extraordinarily easy to comply with all device requirements: don’t leave everything easily accessible.
+Notably, Susan McAndrew of the OCR mentioned in the press release that it was straightforward to comply with all device requirements: don’t leave everything easily accessible.
 She stated, “Encryption is your best defense against these incidents.”

 Four-year breach of Virginia healthcare provider

-Eric McCann of Healthcare IT News reported in January on a healthcare breach that was notable not so much for the number of patients involved but the length of time the vulnerability continued.
+Eric McCann of Healthcare IT News reported in January on a healthcare breach that was notable not so much for the number of patients involved.
+Still, the length of time the vulnerability continued.
 Riverside Health System, which includes five Virginia hospitals, confirmed in December 2013 that the data of almost 1000 patients had been exposed between September 2009 and October 2013.

-During that time period, an individual who had been fired by Riverside unlawfully entered the system and accessed pages containing Social Security numbers and medical data of people.
+During that time, an individual who Riverside had fired unlawfully entered the system and accessed pages containing Social Security numbers and medical data of people.
 The employee, a licensed practical nurse, had been entering the system undetected up to November 1.
 At that time, a random audit conducted by the company revealed the suspicious access.

-McCann noted that both covered entities and business associates (as of the Omnibus) can be fined up to $50,000 per violation if the problem is not solved, while the violation is only $10,000 maximum if the problem is solved.
+McCann noted that both covered entities and business associates (as of the Omnibus) could be fined up to $50,000 per violation if the problem is not solved.
+In comparison, the offense is only $10,000 maximum if the problem is solved.

 Leon Rodriguez, who heads the OCR, said that the dermatology practice was indicative of an issue throughout the industry.
-According to Rodriguez, the greatest area of vulnerability for covered entities is “failure to perform a comprehensive, thorough risk analysis and then to apply the results of that analysis.”
+According to Rodriguez, the most significant area of vulnerability for covered entities is “failure to perform a comprehensive, thorough risk analysis and then to apply the results of that analysis.”

 Protection through business associates

-If you want to stay compliant with HIPAA and avoid the Wall of Shame, your best bet is to work with a business associate that specializes in healthcare IT.
-According to Joseph Nompleggi, Vice President of Product Development for Complete Healthcare Solutions, our “secure infrastructure and expertise in Healthcare IT” make us a great choice for HIPAA compliant hosting or our for scalable Cloud Hosting.
+If you want to stay compliant with HIPAA and avoid the Wall of Shame, your best bet is to work with a business associate specializing in healthcare IT.
+According to Joseph Nompleggi, Vice President of Product Development for Complete Healthcare Solutions, our “secure infrastructure, and expertise in Healthcare IT” makes us an excellent choice for HIPAA compliant hosting or our for scalable VPS Hosting.